How Corn Mazes are Made - A Collection of Corn Maze Videos

 Physical elements:

-• Narrow passages: The maze would have narrow passages, forcing visitors to squeeze through and making them feel trapped.
+• Narrow passages: The maze would have narrow passages, forcing visitors to squeeze through and making them feel claustrophobic.

 Psychological elements: